-The gains and losses on the Actuarial Liability have varied over the last 10 years.
-In sum, the gains and losses on the Actuarial Liability have added roughly 204.4 million to the UAL over the last 10 years.
-Most of these losses occurred in the last three years and were largely attributable to higher than expected salary increases.
+There have been losses on the Actuarial Liability for the last four years and eight of the last 10 years that have added roughly 268.8 million to the UAL.
+Most of these losses occurred in the last four years and were largely attributable to higher-than-expected salary increases.
+We expect the assumption changes this year along with some reversion towards prior experience to mitigate these losses in the future